-- A Sub-Committee on Special Education (CSE) will annually review the special educational needs of each student with a disability. - At each Annual Review, after the student has entered 8th grade, the sub-committee will review whether or not the student's capabilities indicate probable success in a course of study leading to a high school diploma. - In addition, this Committee will review the student's needs as it pertains to his/her opportunity to earn a CDOS Commencement Credential, in addition to/or in lieu of, a Regents or Local diploma. - Students who are New York State Alternately Assessed (NYSAA) will earn a Skills Achievement Commencement Credential (Skills Credential).
+- A Sub-Committee on Special Education (CSE) will annually review the special educational needs of each student with a disability. - At each Annual Review, after the student has entered 8th grade, the sub-committee will review whether or not the student's capabilities indicate probable success in a course of study leading to a high school diploma. - In addition, this Committee will review the student's strengths, preferences, interests and needs; and discuss options to earn a CDOS Commencement Credential, as warranted. in addition to/or in lieu of, a Regents or Local diploma. - Students who are New York State Alternately Assessed (NYSAA) will earn a Skills Achievement Commencement Credential (Skills Credential).
 Some students eligible for NYSAA may also be eligible to earn the CDOS Commencement Credential, if they participate in some Regents level courses and meet the credential requirements, including achievement at the Commencement Level in NY State's CDOS Learning Standards. - The decision will be reviewed annually.
-The Committee will consider the following factors: - present levels of achievement - student progress - Regents exams - Participation and standing - The Sub-Committee will review testing accommodations, program modifications and participation in state and local assessments, as reflected on the student's IEP. - Remedial and supplemental supports will be reviewed and implemented to assist students in participating in credit bearing courses.
+The Committee will consider the following factors: - → Present levels of achievement - → Student progress - → Regents exams - → Participation and standing - The Sub-Committee will review testing accommodations, program modifications and participation in state and local assessments, as reflected on the student's IEP.

-- For all credit bearing courses, students will be provided access to curriculum by a certified special education teacher, who is certified in a specific content area. - Instruction will be aligned in accordance with the objectives and goals outlined in the student's IEP. - Students who have met the requirements for a Skills Achievement Commencement Credential, or a Career Development and Occupational Studies Commencement Credential, qualify for a free and appropriate public education until the end of the school year in which he/she reaches his/her twenty-first (21) birthday or obtains a high school diploma. - This eligibility window may be modified based on NYSED guidelines.
+- Remedial and supplemental supports will be reviewed and implemented to assist students in participating in credit bearing courses. - For all credit bearing courses, students will be provided access to curriculum by a certified special education teacher, who is certified in a specific content area. - Instruction will be aligned in accordance with the objectives and goals outlined in the student's IEP. - Students who have met the requirements for a Skills Achievement Commencement Credential, or a Career Development and Occupational Studies Commencement Credential, qualify for a free and appropriate public education until the end of the school year in which he/she reaches his/her twenty-first (21) birthday or obtains a high school diploma, whichever shall occur first; contingent upon New York State guidelines, and any applicable updates. - This eligibility window may be modified based on NYSED guidelines.